purna-s/latestfile/README.md

 ---

 # latestfile
-This activity allows to list details of all the files in a folder
+This activity allows to list details of all the latest file in a folder

 ## Installation
 ### Flogo CLI